mariozuany/kooba-frontend-challenge/README.md

 * Creativity - We would love to see your creativity shine: animations, microinteractions, general inventiveness.
 Go wild!
 * We would love to see ES6 used if you're writing Javascript

-When you're ready to deliver, you can run `npm run export`, and send the generated zip file to ronan.mccormack@kooba.ie
+When you're ready to deliver, please send your zipped source and compiled files to ronan.mccormack@kooba.ie, or alternatively push to a git repository you can share.

 If you have any questions about this assignment, feel free to get in touch with me: ronan.mccormack@kooba.ie

----
 ---

 ---

 # Kooba Frontend base project #
 You can use our base project by cloning this repo, although if you'd rather not, that's fine too.